HabCo Commission to open 2025 with key discussions on fire services, taxes, and leadership appointments

 The Habersham County Commission will meet for a work session and regular meeting at the Habersham County Courthouse on Tuesday, January 21.
 (Daniel Purcell/NowHabersham.com)

-The Habersham County Commission will kick off its 2025 meetings with new Commissioner Kelly Woodall on Tuesday, January 21, with both a work session and a regular commission meeting.
+The Habersham County Commission will kick off its 2025 meetings with new Commissioner Kelly Woodall on Monday, January 27, with its regular commission meeting.
 Commissioners are set to discuss a range of important topics, including a fire consolidation study, selecting a chairman and vice-chairman, as well as HB 581, a piece of state legislation that could impact county tax policy.

 Regular meeting